By Doug Winter – RareGoldCoins.com ……

-If you had asked me a decade ago which series of New Orleans gold coin had the most upside potential I would have replied, “quarter eagles.”
-This was a series which has everything going for it.
+If you had asked me a decade ago which series of New Orleans gold coins had the most upside potential I would have replied, “quarter eagles.”
+This was a series that has everything going for it.
 It is short-lived (a total of 14 issues were struck from 1839 through 1857), affordable (at the present time, nearly every issue can be found in nice AU grades for less than $3,000), interesting from a historic and numismatic perspective, and much easier to complete than the half eagle, eagle, and double eagle series from this mint.

 A decade ago, interest was soaring in the New Orleans quarter eagle series and prices appeared to be rising as well.
 But something went terribly wrong and this series, in many cases, is worth less than it was ten years ago; at the same time when many other New Orleans gold coins have shown excellent price appreciation.
 What killed the New Orleans quarter eagle market?